MicheleTobias/workshop-photogrammetry/README.md

 ## Books

 The University of California system has access to thousands of books on remote sensing.
 Many of them include online access.
-Look for general books, but also look for books and journal articles that are written specifically about the kinds of enivronments you want to work in.
+Look for general books, but also look for books and journal articles that are written specifically about the kinds of environments you want to work in.

 [Practical Handbook of Remote Sensing (Lavender and Lavender 2023)](https://search.library.ucdavis.edu/permalink/01UCD_INST/1hjlc2p/cdi_askewsholts_vlebooks_9781000862225)